-List of emergency phone numbers

-Accident reporting kit (packet).
+List of emergency phone numbers Accident reporting kit (packet).
+Condition of hoses.

 Check Safety Belt.
 Check that the safety belt is securely mounted, adjusts; latches properly and is not ripped or frayed.

 Step 4: Turn Off Engine and Check Lights